dwebprotocol/dswarm/README.md

 #### `swarm.connect(peer, (err, socket, info) => {})`

 Establish a connection to the given peer.
-You usually won't need to use this function, because hyperswarm connects to found peers automatically.
+You usually won't need to use this function, because dswarm connects to found peers automatically.

  - `peer`.
 The object emitted by the `'peer'` event.
  - `cb`.
 Function.